A younger cousin recently called me to ask whether he should take a personal loan to clear his credit card dues.

 But don’t forget one thing.

 Try to choose an EMI that is comfortable for you but not too comfortable Ideally, you should also try to keep the loan tenure as short as possible.
-So that you can reduce your total interest burden during the loan tenor.
+So that you can reduce your total interest burden during the loan tenure.
 Although your EMIs for a short-tenor loan would be higher than a longer-tenure loan, it makes mathematical sense to reduce your total interest outgo.

 Here is a bit more about personal loans.